anastasiiakim/PRANC/README.md

 ```
 ./ranked -rprob <species-tree-file-name> <ranked-gene-tree-file-name> <gene-tree-topology-file-name>
 ```
-where
-> * ```<ranked-gene-tree-file-name>``` contains one or more gene trees with specified branch lengths in the Newick format.
+* ```<ranked-gene-tree-file-name>``` contains one or more gene trees with specified branch lengths in the Newick format.
 The taxon names of gene trees should match the taxon names of the corresponding species tree.
-> * ```<gene-tree-topology-file-name>``` (optional input file) contains corresponding gene tree topologies (see Examples).
+* ```<gene-tree-topology-file-name>``` (optional input file) contains corresponding gene tree topologies (see Examples).
 The program outputs a species tree topology in *STtopo.txt* and probabilities of gene tree topologies along with topologies (if input file is given) in *probForEachGT.txt*.

 When using *-uprob* option, the input will look like this:
 ```
 ./ranked -uprob <species-tree-file-name> <unranked-gene-tree-file-name>
 ```
-> where ```<unranked-gene-tree-file-name>``` contains one unranked gene trees without branch lengths in the Newick format.
+* ```<unranked-gene-tree-file-name>``` contains one unranked gene trees without branch lengths in the Newick format.
 The taxon names of gene trees should match the taxon names of the corresponding species tree.
 The program ranks an unranked tree and computes probabilities of corresponding ranked gene trees that share the same unranked topology.
 The program outputs a species tree topology in *STtopo.txt* and probabilities along with topologies in *outUnrGT.txt*.